echirinos/coinbase-onramp-react-native-sdk/README.md

 - [Basic Example](https://github.com/echirinos/coinbase-onramp-react-native-sdk/blob/main/examples/BasicExample.tsx) - Simple implementation using the OnrampButton component
 - [One-Click Buy Example](https://github.com/echirinos/coinbase-onramp-react-native-sdk/blob/main/examples/OneClickBuyExample.tsx) - Implementation of the one-click buy flow

+## Troubleshooting

+### Crypto Module Issues

+If you encounter issues with the crypto module, ensure that:

+1. You've imported the shim at the top of your entry point file
+2. You've configured Metro Bundler correctly
+3. You've installed all required dependencies

+### WebView Issues

+If the WebView is not loading or displaying correctly:

+1. Ensure you have the latest version of react-native-webview installed
+2. Check that you have the necessary permissions in your app (internet access)
+3. Verify that the URL being loaded is correct

+## License

+MIT